*This post may contain affiliate links. Read my disclaimer for more information.

 I’m sure this goes without saying, but we went with Carvana.
 Their process is seamless and 95% of it is done online.
 I had to provide them with a picture of my ID, a picture of the odometer and a payoff from my lienholder for them to make an offer.
 The appraisal is done practically instantly and they give you 7 days to accept.

 Since I had negative equity to pay, that amount had to be cleared to schedule an appointment to finalize the transaction.
 They gave me the option of either paying the difference directly to my lienholder or getting a cashier’s check made out to them.
 I chose to pay my lienholder directly.
 I uploaded the new payoff and scheduled an appointment to meet with a member of their team for the final tradeoff.
 I had to sign a few papers and received a check of $1.09 to account for the overage.
-In less than 10 minutes, I walked away from over $18,000 worth of debt.
+In less than 10 minutes, I walked away from over $18,000 worth of debt just by selling our car.
 I felt so relieved.

 If I had to do it all over again, I wouldn’t have changed a thing.
 We can add back over $900 to our monthly budget.
-Getting rid of that car was the best decision we’ve made so far on our journey.
+Selling our car was the best decision we’ve made so far on our journey.

 Would you sell your car to become debt-free?